angular/angular/aio/content/tutorial/toh-pt5.md

 This component is interested in the route's parameters extracted from the URL.
 The "id" parameter is the `id` of the hero to display.

-The [`HeroService`](tutorial/toh-pt4) gets hero data from the remote server and this component will use it to get the hero-to-display.
+The [`HeroService`](tutorial/toh-pt4) gets hero data from the remote server and this component uses it to get the hero-to-display.

 The [`location`](api/common/Location) is an Angular service for interacting with the browser.
-You'll use it [later](#goback) to navigate back to the view that navigated here.
+This service lets you navigate back to the previous view.

 ### Extract the `id` route parameter